 - This is an extra step and not everyone follows this method, but I highly recommend removing the head and guts from the anchovies to reduce the bitter flavor in dashi (watch how I do it in this video).

-- Slice the Tokyo Negi (or green onions/scallions) diagonally into ½“ (1.3 cm) pieces and slice the carrot diagonally into ¼” (0.6 mm).
+- Slice 1 Tokyo negi (naga negi; long green onion) diagonally into ½-inch (1.3-cm) pieces and slice ⅓ carrot diagonally into ¼-inch (0.6-mm) slices.

-Make Kimchi Nabe:
+To Make the Kimchi Nabe

 - Cover and bring to boil.
 Once boiling, reduce heat to low and cook for 5 minutes.